treverhines/PyGeoNS/README.rst

                         --no-show-vertical \
                         -v

-The '-v' flag increased the verbosity and caused instructions for the interactive viewer to be printed to the screen.
+The ``-v`` flag increased the verbosity and caused instructions for the interactive viewer to be printed to the screen.
 Use the arrows to view different stations and times.
 To keep this demonstration tractable, we crop the dataset down so that it only spans two years.

 .. code-block:: bash